-Hermès Kelly to Lady Dior: 9 of the most iconic luxury bags and their stories
+Hermès Kelly to Lady Dior: 9 of the Most Iconic Luxury Bags and Their Stories

 Available in various sizes, the Birkin bag is now akin to a gold investment and is sold at high-end auctions.
 It is a favourite among Kate Moss, Kourtney Kardashian, Jennifer Lopez, Victoria Beckham and Drake.

-Depending upon the choice of exotic leather and size, the bag can cost up to USD 4,00,000 (over RM 1.7 million).
+Depending upon the choice of exotic leather and size, the bag can cost up to USD 4,00,000.

 Read more about Hermès Birkin here